AnujPancholi/fullstackopen2020-part4/README.md

 **NOTE:** The token validation middleware will **not** return an error up until this point, if no jwt/incorrect jwt is supplied, as it's unclear which endpoints we want to protect.

+## Exercise 4.19

+Now that it was clear what I had to add the token validation for, I removed the `tokenValidator` middleware from `app.js`, modified it to respond with 401 if no valid token was received, and added it specifically to the blogs POST endpoint.
+I could add this middleware in whichever route/endpoint I wish.

+Also, although it was not a requirement (I found this out later), the tests that all these changes break have been fixed with some trickery.
+Test coverage is not ideal though, as I haven't added more tests to cover some scenarios that these changes have introduced (for example, no valid token sent in blogs POST).

 ---